r0metheus/GhiDump/README.md

     /my/project/location myProjectName -import /marvellous/executables/dir -postScript GhiDump.java -scriptPath "/path/to/GhiDump/src"

 ## Output
 Exported Protocol Buffers in `GhiDumps` folder follow definitions in `proto` folders.
-There are five main exported .pb:
+There's one big exported .pb with:
- - `symbols.pb` contains every symbol processed by Ghidra, with XREFS and much more
+ - `symbols` contains every symbol processed by Ghidra, with XREFS and much more
- - `functions.pb` contains every function encountered divided into basic blocks
+ - `functions` contains every function encountered divided into basic blocks
- - `data.pb` contains every data reference and value in `.data` and `.bss` sections
+ - `data` contains every data reference and value in `.data` and `.bss` sections
- - `metadata.pb` contains metadata about the binary, e.g. architecture, name, etc..
+ - `metadata` contains metadata about the binary, e.g. architecture, name, etc..
- - `segments.pb` contains starting address, ending address and length in bytes of memory blocks
+ - `segments` contains starting address, ending address and length in bytes of memory blocks

 ## Results
 This repository contains a tarball with exported protocol buffers based on `binaries-gnu.tar.gz`, that contains i386, x86_64 and arm64 binaries of GNU Utilities like binutils, coreutils, etc..